Overview

 Documentation

-To ensure clarity and autonomy across teams, we created a dedicated Figma file focused exclusively on documentation.
+To ensure clarity and autonomy across teams, I created a dedicated Figma file focused exclusively on documentation.
 It outlines Hydra’s principles, usage guidelines and component behaviors, supported by examples and best practices that help designers understand not only what to use, but how and why.

 Next Steps for Hydra